raymondngiam/CarND-Behavioral-Cloning-Project/README.md

 **Create environment:**

-For users with CPU only, running this command will create a new `conda` environment that is provisioned with all libraries you need to run codes.
+For users with CPU only, running this command will create a new `conda` environment that is provisioned with all libraries you need to run the codes.

 ```
 $ conda env create -f environment.yml